-In Fiscal Year (FY) 2009-10, the City established a Section 115 Trust to help fund its retiree health obligations, also known as other post-employment benefits (OPEB).
+In Fiscal Year (FY) 2009-10, the City established a Section 115 Trust to help fund its retiree health obligations, also known as OPEB.
 In FY 2017-18, the City also established a Section 115 Trust to pre-fund its pension obligations and reduce the potential impact of pension cost volatility on the City's operating budget.